9 cons of building your own in-house HR system

 YOU will be disappointed

-The sum of the need for additional management of employees, the shrinkage of resources, and the overall quality of the side-project can be deeply disappointing.
-The project will end with being constantly underdeveloped (face it – your most talented coders will work on client projects), consuming resources (there is SOMETHING required to be used while the solution is in the development process, so there will be costs), and never-ready.
+The need for additional management of employees and shrinking resources can affect overall project quality and frustrate managers trying to run HR effectively.
+The project will end with being constantly underdeveloped (face it – your most talented coders will work on client projects), consuming resources (there is SOMETHING required to be used while the solution is in the development process, so there will be costs), and never being ready.

 This will not only be costly but also deeply frustrating.
 Probably there will be jokes about the project in little to no time.
 Employees will hate this project as a dull and boring one.
 And finally – there will be little to no sign of the savings or advantages that have been projected at the start.